Click Fraud Decoded

 Types of Click Fraud

-Click Spam: Click spam is the most common SIVT (sophisticated Invalid traffic) method used to spoof the performance.
-In this type of fraud, a random click is fired to capture the organic sale and the click to sale time difference is more.
+Click Spamming: The most common SIVT (sophisticated Invalid traffic) method used to spoof the performance.
+In this type of fraud, a random click is fired to capture the organic sale and the click-to-sale time difference is more.

-Recently, a leading health and pharma app company was facing the issue of fake installs, mFilterIt was assigned the task of fraud analysis for unearthly mysteries of performance spent drain.
-After the analysis, the company found out that Click Spam and Non-Play Store ad-fraud for acquisition of new users was contributing more than half of the total fake installs.
-This shows that even the best of the digitally evolved organisations experience ad-fraud.
+Recently, a leading health and pharma app company was facing the issue of fake installs; mFilterIt was assigned the task of fraud analysis for unearthly mysteries of performance spent drain.
+After the analysis, the company found out that Click Spam and Non-Play Store ad-fraud for acquiring new users contributed more than half of the total fake installs.
+This shows that even the best digitally evolved organizations experience ad fraud.

-Click Injection: In this type of fraud, click is injected where a malicious publisher (apps) on phone notices that “ABC app” is used by the customer, and fires a click in the background.
-This way, as the user is browsing on “ABC app”, the click has been sent and order captured.
+Click Injection: In this type of fraud, a click is injected where a malicious publisher (apps) on the phone notices that the "ABC app" is used by the customer and fires a click in the background.
+As the user is browsing on the "ABC app", the click has been sent and the order captured.
 Hence, the attributes are manipulated, and payment is done to the wrong media source instead of the deserving source.

-The apps that users generally don’t use on their phone constitutes the junk apps.
-These apps can be fraudulently used by fraudsters to generate click on the user’s device and steal credit for an inorganic install.
-This method has severe implication on advertiser’s ad spend.
+The app's users generally don't use on their phones constitute junk apps.
+Fraudsters can fraudulently use these apps to generate clicks on the user's device and steal credit for an inorganic install.
+This method has severe implications on advertisers' ad spending.

-Automated clicks using BOTs: Fraudsters have created a sophisticated click fraud system using BOTs.
+Automated Clicks Using BOTs: Fraudsters have created a sophisticated click fraud system using BOTs.
 They use fake IP addresses to avoid traceability.
-This type of fraud is often targeted through data stored in cookies on web.
-BOTs browse histories, demographic information and past purchases before targeting a certain ad.
-This impacts the advertiser as they lose on their money by paying for fake visits instead of genuine customer visits.
+This type of fraud is often targeted through data stored in cookies on the web.
+BOTs browse histories, demographic information, and past purchases before targeting a particular ad.
+This impacts the advertiser as they lose their money by paying for fake visits instead of genuine customer visits.

-It is important for advertisers to be aware of various click fraud warning signs.
-These warnings are usually as follows:
+Advertisers need to be aware of various click fraud warning signs.
+These warnings are as follows:

-- High bounce rate (in case of cookie stuffing, publishers will try to open the advertiser website in an hidden iframe to get the cookie dropped resulting in high bounce rates)
+High bounce rate (in case of cookie stuffing, publishers will try to open the advertiser website in a hidden iframe to get the cookie dropped, resulting in high bounce rates)

-mFilterIt offers sophisticated technologies that helps advertisers detect click fraud in real-time.
+mFilterIt offers sophisticated technologies that help advertisers detect click fraud in real-time.
 The advanced algorithm helps to identify abnormalities in the click data.
 Click here for a free trial!